epfl-ada/ada-2024-project-tadaa/README.md

 ## Research questions

-- Does people lazyness affect their performance?
+- Does people's lazyness affect their performance?
 Is there a noticeable difference in the page position of clicked links between successful and unsuccessful players?
 - Can we always trust LLMs?
 Is it safe to take their answers as facts without second checking?
 - Will a crowd of players do better than the same players individually?
 In other words, does Condorcet's jury theorem apply?
 If it applies, what are the recurring patterns for the cases in which the crowd fails to beat the individuals?